antfu/vitesse-nuxt-bridge/README.md

 - ⚡️ Vite - Instant HMR

-- 🎨 [Windi CSS](https://github.com/windicss/windicss) - next generation utility-first CSS framework
+- 🎨 [UnoCSS](https://github.com/unocss/unocss) - The instant on-demand atomic CSS engine.

-- 😃 Use icons from any icon sets in Pure CSS, powered by [UnoCSS](https://github.com/antfu/unocss)
+- 😃 Use icons from any icon sets in Pure CSS, powered by [UnoCSS](https://github.com/unocss/unocss)

 - 🔥 Use the new `<script setup>` syntax in Vue 2